-If, like most computer users today, you’re accustomed to working and browsing on a laptop every day, or if you’ve just never given all that much thought to desktop displays in general, then it’s understandable that you might not know what to look for when shopping for a good PC monitor.
-Yet a high-quality display can and will make or break your experience, whether you only use a computer for your job and daily web browsing or if you often sit at it for regular hours-long video game and streaming sessions.
+If you do a lot of work and browsing on a laptop daily, or if you’ve just never given much thought to desktop displays in general, then it’s understandable if you don’t know exactly which features and specs to look for when shopping for a computer monitor.
+Monitors are the most complex computer peripherals and it’s worth the time and money to invest in a good one, because whether you only use a PC for your job and general use or if you often sit at it for long gaming and streaming sessions, your display can make or break your experience.

-Given how much we rely on PCs today for everything from employment to entertainment, it’s worth it to spend a bit of time finding the right monitor for your desktop setup.
-That’s especially true for gaming and streaming, as even the beefiest desktop CPU or graphics card will be held back by a laggy display that’s prone to constant stuttering and screen-tearing.
-These things can get real expensive real fast, though, so whether you’re building or buying a new desktop computer or you’re just upgrading an existing battlestation, your monitor is one place where you can save a lot of cash if you find the right deal.
+Considering that we rely on computers now for everything from employment to entertainment, you don’t want to get stuck staring at a lousy display for hours.
+This is especially vital if you do a lot of gaming and streaming, as even the most cutting-edge processors and graphics cards can’t shine when connected to a sub-par display that’s prone to stuttering and screen-tearing.
+These things can get expensive with many costing as much as computers themselves, though, so whether you’re building a new desktop, buying one, or upgrading your current setup, your monitor is one component on which you can save a bundle of cash if you know how to find a deal.

-And that’s exactly where we come in: Below, we’ve scooped up a hefty handful of the hottest monitor deals available right now and put them together in this comprehensive list.
-We’ve also included a short guide to bring you up to date with today’s PC display market, but for a more in-depth breakdown of latest and greatest in monitor design and technology, you should also check out our in-depth buying guide.
+That’s where we come in: Below, we’ve scooped up the best cheap monitor deals available and have compiled them all in one place.
+We’ve also written up a short guide to bring you up to date with today’s computer display technologies, and for a more in-depth breakdown of latest and greatest in monitor design in 2020, you should check out our in-depth buying guide which goes into more detail about things like panel types, refresh rates, and other things you need to know.

 Full HD monitor deals